oobecomau/desktop.gov.au/docs/blueprint/essential-eight-maturity.md

 The blueprint does not include any unsupported or legacy operating systems.

 As all required technical controls are implemented by the blueprint, the maturity level has been assessed at 3*.
-Note, this assessment assumes agencies undertake the recommendations presented below.
+Note, this assessment assumes organisations undertake the recommendations presented below.

-\* If agencies do not license and configure Defender for Endpoint as recommended by the blueprint, their maturity will be reduced to 0 unless a third-party vulnerability scanner is deployed.
+\* If organisations do not license and configure Defender for Endpoint as recommended by the blueprint, their maturity will be reduced to 0 unless a third-party vulnerability scanner is deployed.

 ### Recommendations

-It is recommended that agencies monitor the success of operating system patching, via either MEM or Defender for Endpoint, to ensure patches are applied within the target deployment timeframe (e.g., within 48 hours for exploitable vulnerabilities).
+It is recommended that organisations monitor the success of operating system patching, via either MEM or Defender for Endpoint, to ensure patches are applied within the target deployment timeframe (e.g., within 48 hours for exploitable vulnerabilities).

 ## Multi-factor authentication